openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 A good time to make this switch would be with low IOB.
 E.g. an hour before a meal.

 This definitely affects the Combo, maybe the Dana Rv2 and RS - and most likely not the Dana R and Insight.
 But as it is not tested, please be cautions.
 This is DIY!

+### New as of AAPS version 2.1.2

+* To prevent difficulties loop will be disabled 90 minutes prior to DST change.
+This is done for security reasons (IOB too high due to duplicated bolus prior to DST change).
+* You will receive a noticfication on the main screen 3 hours prior to DST change that loop will be disabled temporarily.
+This message will appear without beep, vibration or anything.